 Whether you find this refreshing or craven is a matter of taste (the needless use of English I mean, not our community 😉 ).

 Either way, all this gratuitous English flying around is only going to help you.
+It makes German a little less hard to learn.

 To my mind, more pleasing than superfluous borrowings are words taken from English but given a different meaning.